SiarhKul/terraform/README.md

 3. **Sequencing conflict**: If you encounter a sequencing conflict during apply:
    - Run terraform apply again (the resource server has a depends_on attribute to help with this)

-## Using the M2M Authentication
+## Using the M2M Authentication with OAuth 2.0

-After deployment, you can obtain an access token using the Client Credentials flow:
+After deployment, you can obtain an access token using the OAuth 2.0 Client Credentials flow.
+This quick setup guide provides all the necessary commands to get started.

+### Quick Setup Guide for OAuth 2.0 Authentication

 1. Get the client ID and client secret from the Terraform outputs:
    ```bash